jesseneal/jesseneal/README.md

 ### Hi 👋, I'm Jesse Neal

-I am a Sr Site Reliability Engineer (SRE) at iManage currently migrating iManage's move to Azure's Kubernetes Service.
+I am a Sr Site Reliability Engineer (SRE) at iManage currently migrating iManage's move to Azure and Azure's Kubernetes Service, using tools such as Terraform, Docker, Kubernetes, Helm and Argo CD.

 * 📫  How to reach me: Message me via LinkedIn: [jesseneal](https://www.linkedin.com/in/jesseneal/)
 * 🔨  What I'm working on: Migrating legacy architecture over to Azure AKS ☁️